miughetta/dig333-devlog/README.md

 <li>Ethernet Cable</li>
 These elements can all be seen in the image below:
 <img width="776" alt="Screen Shot 2022-05-07 at 11 35 49 AM" src="https://user-images.githubusercontent.com/59931466/167261276-f9f00257-b70f-42d0-934a-49bbc69fd058.png">
+#### Other Technical Pieces:
+Other pieces of technology that contributed to this project were as follows:
+<li>CyberDuck: used to access, edit, and move files on the Raspberry Pi easily</li>
+<li>Terminal: used to establish a connection with the Raspberry Pi in order to run code</li>
+<li>Apache: to make a HTTP server to display this project</li>
+<li>Crontab: to run update this project every hour</li>

 #### Code:
 This project utilizes 2 main pieces of code: a mix of HTML/CSS/Javascript that make up the front-end and python that makes up the back-end.
 In addition to adding the most important files of code to this github, screen shots of the code are shown below: